 Temporary Hold for Voluntary Patients

-• The nurse believes on reasonable grounds that the patient should be held because they meet the involuntary admission criteria.
+• the nurse believes, on reasonable grounds, that the patient should be held because they meet the involuntary admission criteria.

 This can happen in three ways:

-• Under medical certificates;
+• under medical certificates;

-• Under a court order for long-term detention.
+• under a court order for long-term detention.

-Both doctors must certify the following:
+Both doctors must certify that:

 Treatment Without Permission

-• Before electronconvulsive therapy (ECT) is given, two psychiatrists must examine you and write special certificates;
+• Before electronconvulsive therapy (ECT) is given, two psychiatrists must examine you and write special certificates.

 Community Treatment Order